schereddy/dataviz_final_project-schereddy/project-03/README.md

-in this project we are trying to anlayse the weather data for the city of tampa and also build a wordcloud using a billboards dataset.
+In this project we are trying to anlayse the weather data for the city of tampa and also build a wordcloud using a billboards dataset.
 we are tyring to see what are the hottest and coldest months in tampa.
 tampa weather dataset has [367 rows × 6 columns ]
  $ year         : num [1:367] 2016 2016 2016 2016 2016